Who We Are

 She is now happy to be back in her hometown and is thrilled to be on the board of Roswell Arts Fund and also serves on the Board of Georgia Ensemble Theatre.

 Monica Hagewood, CRE is principal and founder of Strata Real Estate Alliance, LLP, a commercial real estate advisory firm that has been providing real estate strategies and solutions to public and private clients since 1996.
 Monica has over 25 years of experience in the industry ranging from asset management, risk assessment, development strategies as well as feasibility and market analysis.
-Monica is chair of the Roswell Downtown Development Authority and brings extensive experience in city leadership and with economic and land development.
+Monica is Chair of the Roswell Downtown Development Authority and brings extensive experience City leadership and with economic and land development.
+Monica serves on the Arts Study Implementation Committee and is committed to growing the Arts strategically in Roswell.

 Monica’s expertise includes leadership, strategic planning, real estate, financial oversight, and marketing.